 - Unlike Ooma, Vonage offers unlimited text messaging in all its subscription plans.

-- While Ooma accommodates a maximum of 100 participants in video meetings, Vonage is able to host 200 attendees.
+- While Ooma accommodates up to 100 participants in video meetings, Vonage can host 200 attendees.

 Vonage Monthly Pricing at a Glance*

-- Mobile: $19.99 per user for unlimited calls and SMS, access to mobile and desktop apps, and unlimited team messaging
+- Mobile: $19.99 per user for unlimited calls and SMS/MMS, access to mobile and desktop apps, and unlimited team messaging

-- Premium: $29.99 per user for the multi-level auto-attendant, integration with CRM tools, and unlimited meetings for up to 100 participants
+- Premium: $29.99 per user for virtual receptionist, business app integration, analytics and reporting, and unlimited video meetings for up to 200 participants

-- Advanced: $39.99 per user for on-demand call recording, call group, and visual voicemail
+- Advanced: $39.99 per user for 15-hour on-demand call recording, single-sign on (SSO), voicemail transcription, and call group

 Vonage Features